 Older people have a lower portal velocity and are not at increased risk of portal hypertension [121,122].
 The treatment strategy is the same globally [5].
-Beta-blockers are permitted despite various contraindications and complications, such as cardiovascular and pulmonary events and an increased frequency of hospital admission [123].
+Beta-blockers are permitted despite various contraindications, and complications, such as cardiovascular and pulmonary events and an increased frequency of hospital admission [123].
 Hyponatremia, hypotension, and renal insufficiency are contraindications for use of beta-blockers in older patients, as in younger patients [124].

 According to the REPOSI Italian register, liver cirrhosis is the major cause of variceal and non-variceal upper gastrointestinal bleeding in older patients [125].